While ChargedUp was one of the hottest London startups of 2019, their mobile apps were in dire need of attention.

 ChargedUp customers use the app in two distinct ways.
 There are those who are looking for the nearest charging station and those who are already in front of one and want to rent a power bank right now.

-On the surface, this looked like a simple UI/UX redesign project with a caveat of being done for two distinct mobile platforms.
-I couldn’t have been more wrong.
 The research revealed how much reliant people are on power banks and portable device charging as a whole.
 They treat it more like a utility service rather than a convenient option, essentially making ChargedUp a “portable energy supplier.”

 If users with great mobile coverage, powerful modern phones and tech literacy were having issues with renting a power bank through the app, then what about the people who use technology as a means to an end, with slower devices, smaller screen sizes and worse eyesight?